 Re-reading the second part of this sentence (in red on the manuscript), I’m inclined to simply delete it, I’m not sure what we’re trying to say.

 Line 263: change "first post-stocking winter" to the "first winter post-stocking" to keep the adjective (first) next to its subject (winter).

+Done

 Figure 3: Because of the strong size effect and the appearance of an age effect a size corrected mean (e.g., the predicted mean lipid % at 200mm from length/lipid regressions) would be better to use for seasonal comparisons rather than the grand mean.
 The grand mean will be influenced both by the total number of samples and the age/size distribution of samples.

+We agree with this idea; however, our sample sizes are too small to calculate an appropriate confidence interval around the regressions (e.g., the CI around wild north summer fish was -150.8 and 201.8).

 Since these are seasonal within site comparisons there is no need to join the data points with lines.

+We agree that lines are not necessary, but in this figure they assist in visually connecting the data series and improve readability of the data

 I would also consider making the x-axis season and the colors of the points sites.
 That way the error bars would help show whether sites were different within season.

+We agree with this suggestion and have changed the figure